-The Company carries insurance policies, which are subject to certain deductibles, for workers' compensation, general liability, automobile liability and other coverages.
-The deductible per occurrence for each line of coverage is up to \$1.0 million, except for certain of the Company's health benefit plans, which are subject to a \$0.1 million deductible for qualified individuals.
+The Company carries insurance policies, which are subject to certain deductibles, for workers' compensation, general liability, automobile liability and other coverage.
+The deductible per occurrence for each line of coverage is up to \$1.0 million.
+The Company's health benefit plans, are subject to a \$0.1 million deductible for qualified individuals.
 Losses up to the deductible amounts are accrued based upon the Company's estimates of the ultimate liability for claims reported and an estimate of claims incurred but not yet reported.